uba/tathu/docs/sphinx/model.rst

 Conceptual Model
 ================

 TATHU proposes a conceptual model to address the problem of tracking and analyzing the CS lifecycle.
 The entities of the model are:

 .. figure:: https://github.com/uba/tathu/raw/master/diagrams/tathu-diagram-entities.png
     :target: https://github.com/uba/tathu/raw/master/diagrams/tathu-diagram-entities.png
     :alt: Entities.

-    doc-me!
+    Entities for tracking and analyzing of CS proposed by TATHU package.

 Basically, a geospatial database contains the observed elements of interest, represented by the `ConvectiveSystem <https://github.com/uba/tathu/blob/5a49b11f5d901aba3167bf563bb836860d4696b1/tathu/tracking/system.py#L30>`_ class.
 This class has an identifier, ``uuid``, at least one spatial attribute, ``geom``, which indicates the geographic limits of the system, and n other attributes, ``fields``.